dhm-tech/AI_League/README.md

 - The AI_VideoTest file requires a clip showing the player's performance so the model can analyze it.
 It can be added under the comment within the file (put the video path here).

 ## Team Members
-- Sultana Al-Zaqzouq
+- Sultana Zagzoog
 - Shaima Al-Zahrani
-- Youssef Batouq
+- Yousef Batouq
 - Abdulrahman Qutah